Rhsameera/ESPWifiMonitor/README.md

 Future Work
 -----------
-Add an Photo Resister to analog pin and detect Background Light level to decide backlight blinking based on that input because backlight brightness cannot be controlled
+* Add an Photo Resister to analog pin and detect Background Light level to decide backlight blinking based on that input because backlight brightness cannot be controlled
+* Add another output to a relay if there is an error.